Vexo413/splice.nvim/README.md

 - `<leader>ah` - Show history of AI interactions
 - `<leader>ad` - (Visual mode) Generate a diff for selected code

+In the sidebar:
+- `q` - Close the sidebar
+- `p` - Open the AI prompt input

 In diff view:
 - `<leader>da` - Accept the suggested changes
 - `<leader>dr` - Reject the suggested changes